Brewers slip past Pirates 2-1 on Thames’ homer in 8th

 TRAINER’S ROOM

 Pirates: C Elias Díaz was checked by a trainer and remained in the game after being called for catcher’s interference in the fifth when Ryan Braun’s bat struck his glove on a swing.
-Diaz took a foul tip off his right hand later in the game but stayed on after another visit from the trainer. … RHP Chris Archer, who was pulled after four innings from his start on Friday night due to left hip discomfort, will be re-evaluated when the team returns to Pittsburgh on Monday. … C Francisco Cervelli, who is on the injured list with a concussion, continues to await clearance to return to game action.
+Díaz took a foul tip off his right hand later in the game but stayed on after another visit from the trainer. … RHP Chris Archer, who was pulled after four innings from his start on Friday night because of left hip discomfort, will be re-evaluated when the team returns to Pittsburgh on Monday. … C Francisco Cervelli, who is on the injured list with a concussion, continues to await clearance to return to game action.
 He participated in on-field activities in Milwaukee.

 Brewers: Davies was hit in the hand by a line drive off the bat of Adam Frazier in the second inning.